 Related blog post: Visit to the Chateau

 I am lamenting the fact that l don’t have any images to share from the places we ate at.
-The fact that l have any images at all is a miracle :-) .
-Thanks to our host and his superb book in the apartment, I had taken screen captures on my cell phone of the google map directions.
+The fact that l have any images at all is a miracle :-).
+It just might be time to replace the computer.
+We have had two crashes so far on the 13 year old and counting beast.
+Thanks to our host and his superb guide book in the apartment, I had taken screen captures on my cell phone of the google map directions of where we ate.
 Here they are:

 Le Comptoir Dugommier: